-Sometimes eating healthy is easier than you think!
-Simply swap in these 10 ingredients for 10 not-great-for-you foods, and clean eating will be a breeze.
+Sometimes eating healthier is easier than you think!
+Simply swap in these 10 ingredients for 10 not-so-good-for-you foods, and clean eating will be a breeze.

 Top 10 Healthy Ingredient Swaps